Developer3027/50projects/README.md

 #### Progress Steps
 This is a simple little line movement from one to four steps.
 Click the next button and the line progress from 1 to 2.
 Great for forms, carts, tests to indicate the progress being made.

+#### Rotating Navigation
+This project is a fantastic concept on navigation.
+It is a mocked up article that has a circle placed just off the top left corner so you only see the pie section with the bars icon.
+Clicking the bars to open the menu will rotate the article and reveal the menu that slides in at the same angle as the page rotates.
+The only javascript here is to add and remove the show-nav class!
+Nearly everything is css.